Client: U.S. Agency for International Development

 Solutions: Governance Fragile States

 Afghan municipalities have long suffered from underinvestment, limited support, low revenues, and weak institutional capacity.
 As a result, services and infrastructure in municipalities are minimal.
-Of the total population of urban households, only 10 percent have piped water systems; only 20 percent of households have consistent city power—and 14 percent lack any access to electricity.
+Few have piped water systems or consistent city power—lack of access to electricity is common.
 Inadequate sanitation services result in high rates of infant mortality.
 Community and social amenities are deteriorated or absent.

 RELATED CONTENT: